-During 2014, our hospital has increased its active participation in several european initiatives in the field of clinical research:
+In parallel, our hospital has considerably increased its active participation in several European initiatives in the field of clinical research: